JoshuaWise/tiny-schema/README.md

 is('/^\\w+$/i')('word'); // => true
 ```

-Well if I can get specific about strings, I should be able to get specific about numbers too.
+What if I need to get specific about which *numbers* I accept?

 ```js
 is('100-200')(150); // => true